Enhancing the Effectiveness of Grievance Mechanisms in Multi-Stakeholder Initiatives

 Speakers: James Harrison (University of Warwick), Margarita Parejo (Nomogaia), Mark Wielga (Nomogaia)

-This seminar presented the findings of research conducted by the Centre for Human Rights in Practice (CHRP) at the University of Warwick and US-based non-profit research organization, Nomogaia.
-The research investigated the grievance mechanisms of six leading multi-stakeholder initiatives to understand how they operated in practice.
-These are the Bangladesh Accord, Bonsucro, the Fair Labour Association, the Fair Wear Foundation, the Forest Stewardship Council, and the Roundtable and Sustainable Palm Oil.
+This seminar presented findings of research investigating the grievance mechanisms of six leading multi-stakeholder initiatives; the Bangladesh Accord, Bonsucro, the Fair Labour Association (FLA), the Fair Wear Foundation, the Forest Stewardship Council, and the Roundtable and Sustainable Palm Oil (RSPO) and made recommendations for how Corporate Grievance Mechanisms should operate in the future.

 - A Nomogaia report entitled "Recommendations for Non-Governmental Human Rights Grievance Mechanisms"